uploadtigris/Solar-Panel-Sites/README.md

 ## Considerations

 - A renewable energy transistion must be managed at a local level to ensure that voltage overloading does not occur as this can damage power grid components.
+- Per landuse restrictions, such as forest/marshland/mountains, not every location is suitable for solar panel installation.

 ---